melanietr98/pokemon-game/README.md

 </p>
 <h2 align="center">Pokemon-Go Inspired Game:</h2>
 <p align="center">
 Welcome to the Pokemon Go Inspired Game repository!
 This game is a choice-based game inspired by the popular Pokemon Go game.
-In this game, you will be able to choose your Pokemon species, which determines your stats for the game.</p>
+In this game, you will be able to choose your Pokemon species, which determines your stats for the game.
+You will also have the ability to choose your enemy.</p>